deepset-ai/haystack/CONTRIBUTING.md

 git clone https://github.com/<your-gh-username>/haystack.git
 ```

-or use your favourite Git(Hub) frontend.
+or use your favourite Git(Hub) client.

 Then move into the cloned folder, create a virtualenv, and perform an **editable install**.